ipupko/CRISP/README.md

 **LaTeX Report.** Coming as soon as possible.
 Probably after version 1.2 is running.

-**Graphical Intreface and Real-Time data QC parameter alterantion.** Planned for Version 2.
+**Graphical Intreface and Real-Time data QC parameter alteration.** Planned for Version 2.

 ---